StevenMayher/432-2022/projectA/00_projectA_general.md

-To get Dr. Love and the TAs to “sign off” on a data set as appropriate for your project A proposal, you need to tell us five things in a (private or public - your choice) note on Piazza in the project1 folder:
+To get Dr. Love and the TAs to “sign off” on a data set as appropriate for your project A proposal, you need to tell us five things in a (private or public - your choice) note on Piazza in the project1 folder.
+Please do this if you’re not sure your data set is appropriate.

 1.  the data source, as described [here in item 1 in the proposal instructions](https://github.com/THOMASELOVE/432-2022/tree/main/projectA/01_projectA_proposal.md#1-data-source)